moebrowne/git-statistics/README.md

 ./stats.sh path/to/git/repo/.git [date]
 ```

-The `date` argument is optional.
+The `date` argument is optional, it takes the format `DD-MM-YY`.
 It represents the minimum date to collect stats from.
-If not provided it will default
- to 1 year ago from today.
+ If not provided it will default to 1 year ago from today.

 ## Statistics